-Tips and suggestions for making this simple paper boat with an origami heart
+Tips and suggestions for making the origami monkey

 Elephants need our help.
 Now!
 All ivory markets are a threat to the lives of elephants, and to stop the killing these markets must be shut down.
 In an effort to raise awareness and achieve this goal, the Wildlife Conservation Society is attempting to break the Guinness World Record for the most origami elephants displayed. [...]